Articles on Talmidaism Theology

 The body is placed in the coffin face upward, the hands folded across the chest, and the feet stretched out.
 The coffin itself is plain and simple, neither more ornate for the rich, nor less for the poor.
 This is to reflect the fact that both rich and poor are brought to the same status upon death.

 For historical reference, in ancient times there was no coffin; the body was wrapped in a shroud and carried on a sturdy board or bier to the place of burial.

 Funeral & Burial

 It seems perhaps unnecessary to say, but it is nevertheless important to point out that a funeral is for the benefit of the living, not the dead.

 It is not customary to have flowers at Jewish funerals; it is considered a pagan custom.
 During the service, the deceased’s prayer shawl is spread out over the coffin.
-The coffin is not normally brought into the synagogue, the service being held instead at the place of burial.
+The coffin is not normally brought into the synagogue, the service being held instead at the place of burial itself.

 The procession at the cemetery to the graveside is accompanied by a funeral dirge (Amos 8:10, Jer 9:16-17).
-The dirge singer walks in front of the procession, followed by the pallbearers carrying the coffin, then the close relatives, followed at the back by friends and any respectful strangers.
+The dirge singer walks in front of the procession, followed by the pallbearers carrying the coffin, then the close relatives, followed at the back by friends and any strangers paying their respects.